biocore/qiime/doc/scripts/process_sff.rst

 	**[REQUIRED]**

 	-i, `-`-input_dir
-		Input directory of sff files
+		Input directory of sff files or a single sff filepath

 	**[OPTIONAL]**